Reincarnation

 14 YEARS:

-Received my Bachelors Degree in Applied Science from Hebrew University.
+I received my Bachelors Degree in Applied Science from Hebrew University.

 15 YEARS:

-Received my Masters Degree in Astrophysics.
+I received my Masters Degree in Astrophysics.

 15 YEARS, 3 MONTHS:

-Awarded a PHD in Astrophysics.
+I was awarded a PHD in Astrophysics.
 At this rate I should get a Nobel Prize by the time I reach 21.
 Maybe.

-Started my job at Hebrew University.
+I started my job at Hebrew University.
 I’ll be a teaching professor in Astronomy.
 In the meantime I am studying exoplanets in the Andromeda Galaxy.
 I’ve been granted access to the newly deployed Tyson (Named after the late Neil Degrasse Tyson) Space Telescope.

 18 YEARS:

 I’ve been dating a girl from our kibbutz for about a year now.
 Her mother is from Korea (and has converted to Judaism) and her father is a close friend of my mothers who is a neurosurgeon.
 Her name is Zelda and we have many of the same interests, including Science Fiction and roll playing games.
 She’s studying to be an astrophysicist too.
-She’s about two years older that I am, but that’s not something I am worried about.
+She’s about two years older than I am, but that’s not something I am worried about.

 18 YEARS, 7 MONTHS: